-Stratascan were commissioned to undertake a geophysical survey of an area outlined for development.
-This survey forms part of an archaeological investigation being undertaken by RPS.
+Stratascan were commissioned to undertake a geophysical survey to locate the remains of a former church and any other archaeological features at Croome Court.
+This survey forms part of an archaeological investigation being undertaken by the Friends of Croome.

 2.2 Site location